 The social sciences can loosely be defined as the study of human society and social relationships, but in reality, the definition is much broader.
 Social sciences include the study of everything from the smallest pieces of human behaviour in a social setting such as body language, to much broader studies of population growth, movements and even economic and political elements of society.

 You will fall under the social sciences umbrella if you want to study anything with an element of human interaction, including anthropology, economics, geography, history, law, and linguistics as well as the more obvious specialisms like psychology, sociology and linguistics.
-The specialisms within social sciences often have a large research proportion to them and maybe a lot more academic than other disciplines, often incorporating reading, learning and even creating research papers that contribute to the wider understanding of the human conditions.
+The specialisms within social sciences often have a large proportion of research and maybe a lot more academic than other disciplines, often incorporating reading, learning and even creating research papers that contribute to the wider understanding of human conditions.

 Social sciences are some of the more popular specialisms chosen by University students who want to study for a passion rather than study for a vocation, although there are plenty of employment and career opportunities for those who have a passion for their field of study.